donecollectively/stellar-contracts-site/src/pages/docs/product/coco.md

 ### Paired with a Minting Policy

-We are building Stellar Contracts in a way that any leader contract can have a default paired minting policy with no code required.
-Community Coin is no exception.
+We are building Stellar Contracts in a way that any leader contract can have a default paired minting policy with no extra code needed.
+Community Coin too!

 ### Uses a Charter token